epicsuite/workflow/readme.md

 - **Steps 2 and 3** can be run concurrently.
 They are not dependent upon each other.

-1. User uploads an `experimental_design.csv` file, which describes the datasets to be compared.
-This workflow requires `[1, ..., n]` lines with pairs of logically associated files.
-The assumption is that each line describes an identical timestep in a pair of datasets.
-These timesteps are assumed to be in the order provided in `step 3`.

 # Overall Requirements

-1. There is one `.fastq` file per dataset per timestep.
-1. All `.fastq` files contain date for the same list of chromosomes.
+1. All `.fastq` files contain data for the same list of chromosomes.
 2. All `.fastq` files contain data for the same resolution.
 3. All datasets have the same number of timesteps, and those timesteps have the same `timevalues`.

-## Step 5: Vis Data Fusion step

-1. For a specific Chromosome, use files in the `build/chrN` directory and create data in the `results/chrN` directory.
-This is done by iterating over the datasets and timesteps in the source directory and creating files in the `results` directory.